TobyRet/tobyret.github.io/_posts/2015-06-02-Extreme-Learning.md

 Last weekend I was lucky enough to attend [Socrates UK 2014](http://socratesuk.org), an annual international software craftsmanship gathering set in the scenic surroundings of Farnham, Oxfordshire.
 If you have not done so, I defintely recommend checkout out this conference, either in England or the other Socrates events taking place across Europe (Germany, Belgium, France ...).

-At the time of writing this post I am a software apprentice at [Codurance](http://www.codurance.com), my <strong>'things to learn'</strong> pile seems to get bigger all the time.
+At the time of writing this post I am a software apprentice at [Codurance](http://www.codurance.com).
+My <strong>'things to learn'</strong> pile seems to get bigger all the time.
 Java fundamentals, SOLID princples, TDD practices, oh wait … Some of the developers at the project I am working on are now using <em>Scala</em>.
 I need to at least be able to understand their code.
 Hang on, <em>Terraform</em> has been coming up in a number of discussions - need to get my head around that … you get the idea right?

 Given the volume of learning required, and having limited time available to do it, I was really grateful to the crew at 8th Light, who at Socrates UK 2015, lead an awesome workshop on <strong>Extreme Learning</strong>.